Showing posts with label 2019. Show all posts

 The CryptO'pinion?

-Nevertheless, I don't want to be overly harsh as this isn't commercial and better than some of the dross we've endured from certain companies.
-Rodney vs KFC is actually incredibly playable and, although it's doubtful I will ever find all the floppy disks, it keeps dragging me back for that "one more go".
+Nevertheless, I don't want to be overly harsh as this isn't commercial and better than some of the dross we've endured from many companies.
+Rodney vs KFC is incredibly playable and, although it's doubtful I will ever find all the floppy disks, it keeps dragging me back for that "one more go".
 I love that addictive aspect of this cool platformer.
 Play it!!

 Grab the floppy disk from Atarimania and check out this excellent video by Gears Of Games.